 - Try to work temporarily with so-called dispersed teams.
-This means that the quads would consist of people from both sites.
+This means that the squads would consist of people from both sites.

-- Accept the pain of dispersed teams working distributed for the gain of growing cross tribe understanding and alignment.
+- Accept the pain of dispersed teams working in a distributed manner for the gain of growing cross tribe understanding and alignment.

-So we did not use co-located team in the first period of time.
-Instead, we used dispersed teams with people from multiple sites to accelerate learning about cross-country systems, business processes and customers
+So, at first, we did not use co-located teams.
+Instead, we used dispersed teams with people from multiple sites to accelerate learning about cross-country systems, business processes and customers.

 Breaking the Rules

 You can learn from the things you expect to be correct, and you can learn from doing things you expect to be incorrect.
-When for example you try something that you expect to work and it actually works you confirm your current assumptions and values.
-When on the other hand you do something you think will not work and it does work, you just learned that one of your assumptions, values or thinking patterns are incorrect.
+When, for example, you try something that you expect to work and it actually works, you confirm your current assumptions and values.
+When, on the other hand, you do something you think will not work, but it does work, you just learned that one of your assumptions, values or thinking patterns are incorrect.